bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 NVK: 01:51:37

 It's essentially a kick in the nuts every day.
-So , thanks Rijndael and thanks Ben, your contribution here was  super, super amazing.
+So, thanks Rijndael and thanks Ben, your contribution here was  super, super amazing.
 Thanks Antoine, who had to leave a little early.
 So guys, I guess  any final thoughts and maybe  further material for people to read, that would be great.
 So Rijndael.